Karachi Expo Center

 Karachi Expo Center is the convention center where Pakistani products are showcased internationally.
-The center consists of 8 halls.
+The center consists of 6 halls.
 The Trade Development Authority of Pakistan also helps support the exhibitions at the center.

+Exhibitions

-IDEAS exhibition
+IDEAS

 Pakistani military arms and equipment exhibitions are held under the theme 'IDEAS' (International Defence Exhibition and Seminar).
 This is a four-day exhibition.

-'My Karachi' exhibition
+'My Karachi'

 Since 2003, 'My Karachi' themed exhibitions are held annually at Expo Center Karachi where companies and traders of Karachi as well as foreign exhibitors market their products.
 This three-day long exhibition is organized annually by the Karachi Chamber of Commerce and Industry (KCCI).
 The products are showcased for around one million visitors.
 This will provide a platform for business-to-business and business-to-consumer meetings.
 Importance of this exhibition is emphasized as city of Karachi is considered the economic and financial hub of Pakistan.

-'Dawn All About Lifestyle' exhibition
+'Dawn All About Lifestyle'

 Another prominent exhibition theme at Expo Center Karachi is 'Dawn Lifestyle'.
 It is sponsored by Dawn Media Group since 2001.

-IT and Telecom Asia exhibition
+IT and Telecom Asia

 Exhibition showcases IT and telecommunication technologies in 3-day exhibitions at Expo Center Karachi.

 Vaccination Centre - Karachi East

-Expo Center Karachi was converted into a 24-hour vaccination centre for the people of Karachi during covid-19 (2020-2021).
+Expo Center Karachi was converted into a 24-hour vaccination centre for the people of Karachi during COVID-19 (2020-2021).